Last Modified: 01/06/2012

-Given the rapid adoption of telehealth and tele-intervention, reimbursement for this mode of delivery also is rapidly changing.
+Given the rapid adoption of telehealth and tele-intervention, it is important to follow changes in reimbursement for this mode of delivery.
 The typical sources of reimbursement for early intervention services are Medicaid, private insurance, and Part C. This section provides links to further information to pursue reimbursement from these sources.

 Telehealth Resource Centers (TRCs) assist organizations, providers and communities in implementing cost effective and sustainable telehealth programs.
 TRCs are HRSA- designated focal points for information and resources to advance the use of telehealth, including issues regarding reimbursement.
 The Telehealth Resource Centers are supported by grants from the Office for the Advancement of Telehealth.